felipenoris/math-server-docker/README.md

 `auth-pam-sessions-profile` directive on /etc/rstudio.rserver.conf may not work.
 If that happens, RStudio will look at `/etc/pam.d/rstudio`.

-Proxy settings are not currently repassed to RStudio configuration.
+Proxy settings are not configured in RStudio by default.
 If you're running behind proxy, you should update `ServerOptions.R` file.

 ```
 RUN echo "options(download.file.method = 'wget')" >> /usr/lib/rstudio-server/R/ServerOptions.R